After-Shock/Cloudbox-wiki/First-Time-Install:-Configuring-Settings.md

 ---

-- `user`: User account for Cloudbox.
+- `user`: User account for the server.
 If user account with this name does not already exist, it will be created for you.
 Default is `seed`.
 This parameter is required.

-- `passwd`: Password for new account.
-You can leave it as empty quotes (`""`) if an account was already created.
+- `passwd`: Password for the user account.
+This parameter is required.

-  - Note: Password **must** be in alphanumeric characters.
+  - Note 1: Password **must** be in alphanumeric characters.
 No special characters.

+  - Note 2: You can leave it as empty quotes (`""`) if an account already exists.

-- `domain`: Your domain name.
-To be used to access your Cloudbox server.
+- `domain`: Domain name for the Cloudbox server.
 If you don't have one, see [[Prerequisites| Basics: Prerequisites#3-domain-name]].

 - `email`: Your e-mail address.